-Thyroglobulinum Uses, Dosage, Side Effects, Food Interaction and all others data.
+Thyroglobulinum Uses, Dosage, Side Effects and more

 Thyroglobulinum (also known as Tg) is an enzyme thyroid hormone used by the thyroid gland to produce the thyroid hormones thyroxine (T4) and triiodothyronine (T3).
 The active form of thyroxine, triiodothyronine, is produced both within the thyroid gland and periphery by 5'-deiodinase.
 Patients with Hashimoto's thyroiditis or Graves' disease, frequently develop antibodies against thyroglobulin.
 Thyroglobulinum is used to treat hypothyroidism.